AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-5.md

 *  Merchants can now select a service to deploy from the Admin (Google Tag Manager).

 For information about enhancements and bug fixes, see [PWA Studio releases](https://github.com/magento/pwa-studio/releases).
-See [Version compatibility](https://developer.adobe.com/commerce/pwa-studio/integrations/adobe-commerce/version-compatibility/) for a list of PWA Studio versions and their compatible {{ site.data.var.ee }} core versions.
+See [Version compatibility](https://developer.adobe.com/commerce/pwa-studio/integrations/adobe-commerce/version-compatibility/) for a list of PWA Studio versions and their compatible Adobe Commerce core versions.

 ### Upgrade Compatibility Tool